 Over the years the following forensic disciplines were performed:

-Today the Eugene Police Department’s Forensic Evidence Unit (FEU) employs four full-time civilian forensic analysts, one forensic technician, an administrative aide (shared with the Property Control Unit) and has multiple volunteers.
+Today the Eugene Police Department’s Forensic Evidence Unit (FEU) employs one working supervisor, four full-time civilian forensic analysts, one forensic technician, an administrative aide, and has multiple volunteers.
 The Unit Supervisor is Jason Petersen.

 “To serve the criminal justice needs of the community through education and the application of accepted scientific techniques to the preservation and analysis of physical evidence.”